 Graham developed the leading training course in applying technology to ADR and, as such, has trained mediators from over 20 countries as well as developing and delivering a course for the Milan Chamber of Arbitration and for the UK Ministry of Justice.
 He has been invited to advise court services in the UK , Canada, Lithuania and Bulgaria on applying technology tools to improve ADR.

 Graham was also the founder of LAWTEL the online legal information update service now owned and operated by ThomsonReuters.

-Daniel has three decades of experience working in fields related to communication and conflict resolution.
-Currently, he is Chief of Staff for the National Mediation Board in Washington, DC, which he joined from private practice in ADR and conflict management in April 2001.
+Daniel has three decades of experience working in fields related to communication and conflict resolution, including holding the post of Chief of Staff for the National Mediation Board in Washington, DC, which he joined from private practice in ADR and conflict management in April 2001.
 From 1978 through 1990, he was a faculty member and administrative faculty member at George Mason University.
 He is currently a Fellow of the National Center for Technology and Dispute Resolution and an adjunct member of the graduate faculty in dispute resolution at Creighton University, Southern Methodist University, and Dominican University.
 He is a member of the Board of Directors for the InternetBar.Org, an NGO dedicated to the use of technology to enhance access to justice.
 He is recognized as a leader in the application of dispute resolution technology in traditional alternative dispute resolution venues.